9 SaaS Onboarding Examples (+ The Secrets to a Great Process)

 • Create a clear user onboarding process

 • Low-touch onboarding: is a popular choice of SaaS onboarding for low-ticket SaaS products.
-This type of onboarding relies on tech and automation triggered by crucial user lifecycle events to guide users through a new product or feature.
+This type of onboarding relies on tech and automation triggered from key user lifecycle events to guide users through a new product or feature.
 You’ll see a lot of this type of onboarding in this article.

 • High-touch onboarding: is the go-to for high-ticket accounts that require a more complicated integration process.
 This type of onboarding is famous at agencies and other service providers.
-An account manager or customer success manager often delivers it.
+It is often delivered by an account manager or customer success manager.

 • Self-serve onboarding: similar to low-touch but not the same.
-Self-serve allows users to learn and dive into onboarding materials on their terms.
-Onboarding is delivered contextually through checklists, or splash "get started" pages.
+Self-serve gives users the ability to learn and dive into onboarding materials on their terms.
+This means there are no pop-ups or launchers, but there are clear (and optional) knowledge bases or help widgets for users to onboard themselves.

 Formula for an effective SaaS user onboarding